nojronatron/songr/README.md

 ## Features

+[X] Ensure the SpringApp runs *verified with `gradlew build` and `gradle bootRun`
-[ ] Create a 'hello world' route at '/hello'.
+[X] Create a 'hello world' route at '/hello'.
 Verify functionality by loading the route in the browser.
 [ ] Create a route that will UPPER CASE any input words => '/hello' should return a static webpage with 'HELLO' on it.
 [ ] Build-out the uppercase route so that it will upper case *entire sentences*.
 [ ] Create a basic splash page for the app that includes CSS styling (don't go overboard).